AnselmoGPP/Learn_Computer_Science/topics/security/blockchain/satoshi.md

 It's interesting that the system can be configured to only allow a certain maximum number of coins ever to be generated.
 I guess the idea is that the amount of work needed to generate a new coin will become more difficult as time goes on.

 One immediate problem with any new currency is how to value it.
-Even ignoring the practical problem that virtually no one will accept it at first, there is still a difficulty in coming up with a reasonable argument in favor of a particular non-zero value for the coins.
+Even ignoring the practical problem that virtually no one will accept it at first, there is still a difficulty in coming up with a reasonable argument in favour of a particular non-zero value for the coins.

 As an amusing thought experiment, imagine that Bitcoin is successful and becomes the dominant payment system in use throughout the world.
 Then the total value of the currency should be equal to the total value of all the wealth in the world.
 Current estimates of total worldwide household wealth that I have found range from $100 trillion to $300 trillion.
 With 20 million coins, that gives each coin a value of about $10 million.